 In implementing its first- and second-edition Writing Plans, Mechanical Engineering focused on ensuring that explicit and relevant writing instruction was integrated into its mid-level courses so that as they matriculated into their final year, students were better able to deliver the kinds of design reports and technical communication expected of them in capstone-level projects.
 As a resource to all ME courses, graduate student Ben Adams collaborated with faculty members to develop, publish, and pilot three discipline-specific writing style guides: problem sets, lab reports, and design reports.

 In the third-edition Writing Plan, Mechanical Engineering faculty describe reviewing and rewriting assessment rubrics for lab reports, executive summaries, and presentations.
 These new rubrics both simplify the process of consistent assessment and reinforce the values articulated in the faculty's earlier edition and subsequent Writing Plans.
-ME is also engaged in newly developed TA training and workshops to help teaching assistants provide meaningful and relevant feedback to student writing in multi-section courses.
+ME is also engaged in TA training and workshops to help teaching assistants provide meaningful and relevant feedback to student writing in multi-section courses.